 Thank you

-Hi alwaysblessed – Can you take a picture of it and send it to emily at holistickid dot com?
+Hi alwaysblessed – Can you take a picture of it and send it to questions at holisticsquid dot com?
 Either way, you need some starter liquid, so I’d probably spring for a bottle of store bought ‘bucha and pour some of that in.
 You can also make a new mother by allowing the store-bought stuff to sit out on the counter covered with a cloth.
 I never tried this myself, but I know lots of folks who have done it with success.

 Hi Emily,